 Saint Mary's College Grant

 Saint Mary's Grant is awarded solely on the basis of financial need.
-Since the College is committed to making a Saint Mary's education a possibility for students who demonstrate financial need, each student who applies for financial aid receives consideration for grant assistance.
+Since the College is committed to making a Saint Mary's education a possibility for students who demonstrate financial need, each student who applies for financial aid by submitting a CSS PROFIEL aid application receives consideration for grant assistance.

-- For priority consideration, complete the Free Application for Federal Student Aid (FAFSA) and the CSS/PROFILE Financial Aid Forms by March 1st of your senior year of high school.
+- For priority consideration, complete the Free Application for Federal Student Aid (FAFSA) and the CSS/PROFILE Financial Aid Forms by March 1st of the senior year in high school.

 - Returning students must also complete these applications annually to determine eligibility.